alfonsodelarosa4/mastermind/README.md

 Even though I have not had experiences working with these technologies, I spent several hours understanding how Java Spring can utilize these technologies.
 ### 3. Tradeoffs and decisions
 **COMMUNICATION:**
-- **REST**: REST is ideal when a client want to access simple data sources.
+- **REST:** REST is ideal when a client want to access simple data sources.
 Therefore, REST will be used to start and retrieve the game session information.
 - **GraphQL:** GraphQL is ideal when accessing large data sources, utilizing customize queries, and preventing over-fetching.
 Therefore, GraphQL will be used in retrieving the game events of a game session, such as the guesses of a user and the feedback of the server.
 This also prevents over-fetching because not all of the information will be necessary, such as the ids of game event and game session.
-- **WebSocket**: WebSocket is ideal when for real-time communication between the clients and server.
+- **WebSocket:** WebSocket is ideal when for real-time communication between the clients and server.
 In addition, websocket has low latency and reduced overhead compared to REST.
 Therefore, the client and server will utilize websocket communiation to submit guesses and provide feedback, respectively.

 **STORAGE:**
-- SQL: SQL is ideal for data integrity since it follows ACID principles.
+- **SQL:** SQL is ideal for data integrity since it follows ACID principles.
-- NoSQL: NoSQL is ideal for availibility and requiring different forms of data stored.
+- **NoSQL:** NoSQL is ideal for availibility and requiring different forms of data stored.
 Since the Mastermind Project is a real-time game, NoSQL will be utilized for this project due to its availability.

+### 4. High-Level Backend Design
+- To start the game and receive game session details from the client, the client makes REST api call to server at "/game-session" endpoint
+- To send guesses from client to server, the client sends websocket messages to server at "/guess" mapping
+- To receive game outcome (feedback, game won, game lost) from server to client, the server sends websocket message of game outcome to "/game-session/{game-sesssion-id}" websocket topic
+- To generate answer, server will send an API call to random.org at "/integers" endpoint
+- Game sessions will be stored on Redis
+- Game events will be stored on MongoDB

+### 5. Development Process
+1. Creating Java Spring app and React app
+2. Implement REST "game-session" endpoint
+3. Implement Redis to store game sessions
+    - Creating custom repository to interact with Redis
+4. Implement WebSocket to connect between client and server
+    - Send messages from client to server
+    - Send messages from server to client
+5. Implement MongoDB to store game session
+6. Implement GraphQL to store game events
+7. Implement main features of Mastermind:
+    - generate random number
+    - client send guess
+    - server send feedback
+    - server sending game won
+    - server sending game lost
+8. Implementing frontend:
+    - redux: state management
+    - axios: REST api calls
+    - apollo-client: GraphQL queries and mutations
+    - sockjs, socket-client, react-stomp: websocket communication
+        - created a context and provider for websocket so that child components can subscribe to a topic and send messages to a websocket mapping

+### 6. Obstacles
+**WEBSOCKET TOPICS:**
+When utilizing websocket, a client must subscribe to a websocket topic to receive messages from the server.
+As a result, I had two ideas for what the topic should be: the username or game session.
+If the topics were usernames, the user will be able to receive personalized messages by subscribing to their username id, which is more ideal for messaging applicaitons.
+However, this will require more overhead in terms of handling username information when sending messages.
+On the other hand, if the topics were game sessions, the client would be able to receive messages relating to the game events in the game session.
+Therefore, the game session were used as websocket topics.

+**GAME SESSION ID:**
+When implementing the game session ids, I had to ideas of what the id could be, such as a long/UUID value or a small string value of randomized characters.
+I chose to implement the game session ids as small string values since the game sessions are transient and might be difficult for the user to remember.

+**REDIS REPOSITORY:**
+Redis is usually used to cache information retrieved from a separate database, such as SQL and NoSQL.
+However, I needed to store the game session data only to Redis since game session are transient and will be necessary for an hour.
+To provide context: Repositories provide simple functions to interact with the database.
+Even though there weren't premade repositories, I implemented my own repository to interact with Redis by creating simple functions to access Redis.

+**REACT WEBSOCKET:**
+Even though the main focus of the project is the backend, the frontend did not have premade React components to utilize immediately for Stomp websocket for Java Spring.
+Therefore, I created a provider and context to subscribe to the game session topic and send messages to the server at different websocket mappings, so that the child components can be notified of new websocket messages to display them and to send websocket messages at different endpoints.

 ### 4. Backend Design
 The Java Spring application can be separated to the following components: configurations, controllers, model, repository, and services.